|Mare and Riding Horse Performance Test

 8. Test Protocols:

-Mares will be allowed to warm up in the test arena for approximately ten minutes before their group’s under-saddle phase to familiarize themselves with the arena.
+Horses will be allowed to warm up in the test arena for approximately ten minutes before their group’s under-saddle phase to familiarize themselves with the arena.
 Any additional warm up should be done outside of the arena in designated warm-up areas.
-At the inspectors’ discretion, if a mare is not in the arena at the designated time for her group’s under-saddle phase, she will be considered as having not completed the test, and there will be no refund of any fees paid.
+At the inspectors’ discretion, if a horse is not in the arena at the designated time for her group’s under-saddle phase, she will be considered as having not completed the test, and there will be no refund of any fees paid.

 The under-saddle phase will be held before the free-jumping phase.
 There will be a rest and relaxation period of at least 30 minutes before the free-jumping phase.